-Ryan said the median availability of male condoms is only 9.65 condoms per man per year, with large variations from country to country.
+Ryan said the average availability of male condoms is only 9.65 condoms per man per year, with large variations from country to country.
 In 2008 Ethiopia, Cote d’Ivoire and Zambia received the fewest condoms per man from donors among the countries surveyed.

 Uganda has had a history of such stock-outs, and Ryan’s presentation shows that in 2008 donors shipped only 7.9 condoms per man.
 A news report from last month indicates that in some northern districts in Uganda, health facilities have no condoms in stock for free distribution.
 HIV prevalence in the northern-central region of the country is about 8.2 percent, compared with the national average of 6.4 percent.